certbot/certbot/Documentation.md

 Normal Augeas configuration changes do not modify files until all of the changes are saved.
 The main function is Configurator.save(title=None, temporary=False)

+## Notes on Security

+Threat Model: Attackers can have user level access to the filesystem (perhaps from an unpatched vulnerability in the existing webserver).
+The attacker should not be able to receive a trusted certificate or exploit the Let's Encrypt client via a privilege escalation attack.

+The security and safety of this code is extremely important.
+The program runs with root privileges and its goal is to display authoritative ownership of the service.
+As with securing any program, all inputs must be carefully scrutinized.
+The Let's Encrypt client attempts to guarantee all inputs are "trusted".
+Most of the inputs to Let's Encrypt are sensitive and many are executed in one way or another.
+Therefore all inputs must be checked for root privilege in order to avoid [privilege escalation attacks](https://en.wikipedia.org/wiki/Privilege_escalation).

+le_util.py contains several helper functions to ensure a safe execution environment.
+These functions are also designed to avoid [TOCTOU attacks](http://www.hpenterprisesecurity.com/vulncat/en/vulncat/cpp/file_access_race_condition.html).

+The project's goal is to minimally raise the attack surface of Let's Encrypt webservers.
+The code aims avoid the  introduction of any new vulnerabilities to an existing webserver.
+If you find any vulnerabilities given this threat model, please raise a Github issue about it.